m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/major-weblogic-version-upgrade/_index.md

 date = 2023-10-05T16:43:45-05:00
 weight = 6
 pre = "<b> </b>"
-description = "Upgrade managed domains to v14.1.2.0."
+description = "Upgrade managed domains to a higher, major version."
 +++

-{{< table_of_contents >}}

-This document provides guidelines for upgrading WLS and FMW/JRF infrastructure domains to a higher major version.
+This document provides guidelines for upgrading WLS and FMW/JRF infrastructure domains to a higher, major version.

-### General upgrade procedures

 In general, the process for upgrading WLS and FMW/JRF infrastructure domains in Kubernetes is similar to upgrading domains on premises.
 For a thorough understanding, we suggest that you read the [Fusion Middleware Upgrade Guide](https://docs.oracle.com/en/middleware/fusion-middleware/12.2.1.4/asmas/planning-upgrade-oracle-fusion-middleware-12c.html#GUID-D9CEE7E2-5062-4086-81C7-79A33A200080).